Dateline: Kuala Lumpur, Malaysia

 Suppose you’ve always dreamed of owning a home along the French Riviera, so you decide to peruse properties in Monaco.

-Owning property in Monaco comes with a number of excellent benefits, such as the ability to get citizenship or residence in a tax-free country, but it comes with a catch.
+Owning property in Monaco comes with a number of excellent benefits, including a pathway to becoming a resident of a tax-free country, but it comes with a catch.

 Buying property in Monaco is very, very expensive.

 So, unless you’re a multi-billionaire, you’ll likely be pouring most of your wealth into a single property if you want to buy a decent-sized home in Monaco.

 If you went ahead and bought the property anyway, think about what would happen if the market suddenly bottomed out.
 You’d lose nearly all of your wealth.

 The simple truth is this: no matter how wealthy you are, you never want to put all of your eggs into one basket – even if that basket appears relatively stable.

 Therefore, when considering where you want to buy international real estate, you need to take cost into account and set a reasonable budget.